teuben/nemo/CONTRIBUTING.md

       git remote add    upstream https://github.com/teuben/nemo

-and you are ready for creating a PR.
+and you are ready for creating a PR (from a branch of course).

 ## 1. Cloning the official upstream